Cetis/intelligent-campus/mapping/README.md

 # Intelligent Campus Mapping Ontology

-The Intelligent Campus Mapping ontology is a simple mapping ontology intended for used with GeoJSON, the ontology maps directly to [OpenStreetMap Keys](https://wiki.openstreetmap.org/wiki/Keys) or [OpenStreetMap tags](https://wiki.openstreetmap.org/wiki/Tags) for practical and easy mapping of a campus.
+The Intelligent Campus Mapping ontology is a simple  ontology intended for used within the properties entity of a GeoJSON object, the ontology maps directly to [OpenStreetMap Keys](https://wiki.openstreetmap.org/wiki/Keys) or [OpenStreetMap tags](https://wiki.openstreetmap.org/wiki/Tags) for practical and easy mapping of a campus.

 - [List of items](./items.md)
 - [List of properties](./properties.md)